-At the Annual Meeting, you will be asked to elect two (2) Class I Directors and three (3) Class II DirectorsEach of the five (5) nominees identified in this Proxy Statement has been nominated by our Nominating and Corporate Governance Committee and Board for election to a one-year term expiring at our 2023 Annual Meeting.
+At the Annual Meeting, you will be asked to elect five (5) directors.
+Each of the five (5) nominees identified in this Proxy Statement has been nominated by our Nominating and Corporate Governance Committee and Board for election to a one-year term expiring at our 2024 Annual Meeting.
 All nominated directors are standing for re-election and each has consented, if elected as a director of the Company, to serve until their term expires.